act-rules/act-rules.github.io/_rules/SC3-1-1-html-lang-valid.md

 #### Inapplicable example 3

-An empty value for `lang` attribute is ignored by this rule, as the applicability specifies only values that are not the empty string("").
+An empty value for `lang` attribute is ignored by this rule, as the applicability specifies only values that are not empty ("").

 ```html
 <html lang="">